Would you like to save about $100/year in addition to what you’re already saving by choosing to cloth diaper?

 Made from a variety of materials including cottons, velours, flannels, microfleece, minky and more, cloth wipes have many advantages and are easy to use.
 I mean, heck, you’re doing diaper laundry anyway, why not be using cloth wipes too?
 You wash them all together anyway.

 - If baby has peed, use a dry or damp wipe to dry them off.
 If baby has pooped, use the diaper to take off as much poo as you can as you take it off, then use a damp wipe or two to clean baby’s bum.

 - Place the used wipe(s) in your wet bag along with your used diapers and wash everything together on wash day.
 (If you're new to washing cloth diapers, find out how to do that here).

 How do you wet your cloth wipes?

 There are a number of ways to easily wet your wipes before use so they will be damp and ready to clean just like disposable wipes).

 - You can simply keep your wipes in the bathroom nearest the change table and wet them with warm tap water on your way to your baby changing area.
 This is what we personally did most often when we were at home since it made the wipes a nice temperature for baby before use.
 We kept the wipes rolled up in a little decorative basket next to the sink so they were easy to grab with one hand while holding baby.

-- You can also use a pre-mixed wipe solution such as Applecheeks Gentle Bum Cleansing Spray or Thirsties' Booty Lustre to either spray directly on baby or to wet your cloth wipe before use.
+- You can also use a pre-mixed wipe solution or plain water in a little spray bottle at your change station to either spray directly on baby or to wet your cloth wipe before use.
 Bonus: wetting your wipes with a solution like these means gentle ingredients and they are naturally scented with lovely essential oils such as lavender (anti-bacterial) and others for a fresh feeling.
 This option is amazingly convenient, works really well and it’s super easy to keep a small bottle in your diaper bag for fuss-free diaper changes when you’re out on the town (perhaps not within easy reach of a sink).